UDT-ITF/website/source/presentation/index.md

 ###  5.5.
 Annotation Page

+> Clearly 'Images and other content' cfor our purposes needs to be altered, but I'm not sure what it's actually saying here.
+It sounds as though it's saying that Annotations are used to connect the TextFrame to the text in it, which seems odd.
+What does that sentence actually mean?
+The rest of the paragraph needs turning round somehow, too, so that the pointed-to-thing is text, and the resources associated with it can be more text (or ideally anything else, though there we're into IIIF territory anyway).
 Association of Images and other content with their respective TextFrames is done via Annotations.
-Traditionally Annotations are used for associating commentary with the resource the Annotation's text or body is about, the [Web Annotation][org-w3c-webanno] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the TextFrame.
+Traditionally Annotations are used for associating commentary with the resource the Annotation's text or body is about; the [Web Annotation][org-w3c-webanno] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the TextFrame.
 Other resources beyond images might include the full text of the object, musical notations, musical performances, diagram transcriptions, commentary Annotations, tags, video, data and more.

 These Annotations are collected together in Annotation Page resources, which are included in the `items` property from the TextFrame.
 Each Annotation Page can be [embedded][prezi30-terminology] in its entirety, if the Annotations should be processed as soon as possible when the user navigates to that TextFrame, or a reference to an external page.
 This reference _MUST_ include `id` and `type`, _MUST NOT_ include `items` and _MAY_ include other properties, such as `behavior`.
 All of the Annotations in the Annotation Page _SHOULD_ have the TextFrame as their `target`.
 Clients _SHOULD_ process the Annotation Pages and their items in the order given in the TextFrame.
 Publishers may choose to expedite the processing of [embedded][prezi30-terminology] Annotation Pages by ordering them before external pages, which will need to be dereferenced by the client.